KellenPretorius/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions - Creates a directory with 751 permissions
-13-change_group - changes the group owner of hello to school 100-change_owner_and_group - Changes owner and group of file to Vincent.Staff
+13-change_group - changes the group owner of hello to school 100-change_owner_and_group - Changes owner and group of file to Vincent.Staff 101-symbolic_link_permissions - Changes Owner and group of symbolic link _hello to vincent.staff